Aya A. Takriti, Enrolled Agent

 Understanding corporate tax can be a bit of a hurdle, no matter where you’re at.
 This direct tax, also known as corporate income tax or business profit tax, gets applied on the profits and net income of corporations and other business entities.

-Large multinationals with consolidated global revenue exceeding EURO 750 million will face different tax rates based on specific criteria.
+- Large multinationals with consolidated global revenue exceeding EUR 750 million will face different tax rates based on specific criteria.

 The Federal Tax Authority (FTA) shoulders the responsibility of administering, collecting, and enforcing the corporate tax.
 For businesses operating in free zones, while they’ll be subject to corporate tax, they can continue to enjoy current corporate tax incentives provided they meet all regulatory requirements.